zhang-zhixiang/spectool/README.md

 - pybind11
 - PyAstronomy

-If you are using Ubuntu or Debian, you can install them by the following command:
+For Ubuntu/Debian, you can install them using:

 ```bash
 sudo apt install libgsl-dev libfftw3-dev